mdumke/xmasmisfits/planning.md

 - [x] Once a door is open, it stays open
 - [x] All items will be videos, streamed via youtube
 - [x] Weirdly long screens see the calandar image at the top, not centered
+- [x] No doors on top of animations
 - [ ] does a speaker test make sense?